tlsnotary/docs-mdbook/src/protocol/2pc/mac.md

 #### 3.2.2 (M2A) Convert multiplicative shares $\overline{H^k}$ into additive shares

-In step **3** of our protocol, we use the oblivious transfer method described in chapter 4.1 of [Two Party RSA Key Generation](https://link.springer.com/content/pdf/10.1007/3-540-48405-1_8.pdf) to convert all the multiplicative shares $\overline{H_{n/u}^k}$ back into additive shares $H_{n/u}^k$.
+In step **3** of our protocol, we use the oblivious transfer method described in chapter 4.1 of the Gilboa paper [Two Party RSA Key Generation](https://link.springer.com/content/pdf/10.1007/3-540-48405-1_8.pdf) to convert all the multiplicative shares $\overline{H_{n/u}^k}$ back into additive shares $H_{n/u}^k$.
 We only show how the method works for the share